mikepeiman/my-webdev-course/src/routes/exercises/2023-12-19/notes.md

 - I want to implement an option to make it a pentagonal grid, with triangles filling in the gaps (polygons with 3 pairs of coords, matching the three intersecting vertices of the other n-polygon (pentagon or hexagon))

 2023-12-18 nothing really accomplished here

+2023-12-19
+- found a great tutorial about Svelte lifecycle and canvas, with a good component system to utilize canvas https://www.thisdot.co/blog/declarative-canvas-with-svelte